 1. Homeschooling is more of a lifestyle than a school choice

 Seriously.
 This goes far beyond just giving up those sweet, sweet hours when your beautiful monsters were someone else’s responsibility for a change, but do not get me wrong it is a pretty big change.

-If you are used to having days to yourself, or even just with one or more less kids, suddenly being full time ‘on’ is a bit of a shock.
+If you are used to having days to yourself, or even just with one or fewer kids, suddenly being full-time ‘on’ is a bit of a shock.

-Suddenly I’m having to figure out how to manage and run my household while non-stop parenting a 2, 5, and 7 years old.
+Suddenly I’m having to figure out how to manage and run my household while non-stop parenting a 2, 5, and 7-year-old.
 It is not easy!

 But it goes well beyond just the logistics of parenting and childcare.
 When I say that homeschooling is a lifestyle choice I mean for the entire family, which leads me to point 2!